Litigation involving Jeffrey Epstein: Jane Doe v. Epstein and Trump (2016)

 A federal lawsuit filed in California in April 2016 against Epstein and Donald Trump by a California woman alleged that the two men sexually assaulted her at a series of parties at Epstein's Manhattan residence in 1994, when she was 13 years old.
 The suit was dismissed by a federal judge in May 2016 because it did not raise valid claims under federal law.
 The woman filed another federal suit in New York in June 2016, but it was withdrawn three months later, apparently without being served on the defendants.
 A third federal suit was filed in New York in September 2016; the plaintiff, who resided in California, demanded a jury trial.
-The plaintiff alleged that Epstein raped her:

-anally and vaginally despite her loud pleas to stop, [and that he] attempted to strike Plaintiff about the head with his closed fists while he angrily screamed that he, Defendant Epstein, rather than Defendant Trump, should have been the one who took Plaintiff’s virginity.
+The plaintiff alleged that Epstein raped her "anally and vaginally despite her loud pleas to stop, [and that he] attempted to strike Plaintiff about the head with his closed fists while he angrily screamed that he, Defendant Epstein, rather than Defendant Trump, should have been the one who took Plaintiff's virginity."

 The two latter suits included affidavits by a Tiffany Doe who attested to the accusations in the suits, asserting that Epstein employed her to procure underage girls, including Jane at the Port Authority Bus Terminal, for him and that she had witnessed the rape by Epstein; and a Joan Doe who declared the plaintiff had told her about the assaults at the time they occurred.
-The plaintiff, who had filed anonymously as Jane Doe, was scheduled to appear in a Los Angeles press conference six days before the 2016 election, but abruptly canceled the event; her lawyer Lisa Bloom asserted that the woman had received threats.
+The plaintiff, who had filed anonymously as Jane Doe, was scheduled to appear in a Los Angeles press conference six days before the 2016 U.S. presidential election, but abruptly canceled the event; her lawyer Lisa Bloom asserted that the woman had received threats.
 The suit was dropped on November 4, 2016.
 Trump attorney Alan Garten denied the allegations, while Epstein declined to comment.

 Sarah Ransome v.
 Epstein and Maxwell (2017)

-Epstein was accused of sex trafficking of minors at his mansion at 9 East 71st Street.

 In 2017, Sarah Ransome filed a suit against Epstein and Maxwell, alleging that Maxwell had hired her to give massages to Epstein and later threatened to physically harm her or destroy her career prospects if she did not comply with their sexual demands at his mansion in New York City and on his private Caribbean island, Little Saint James.
 The suit was settled in 2018 under undisclosed terms.

-Bradley Edwards' defamation v.
-Epstein (2018)

-A state civil lawsuit in Florida filed by attorney Bradley Edwards against Epstein was scheduled for trial in December 2018.
-The trial was expected to provide victims with their first opportunity to make their accusations in public.
-However, the case was settled on the first day of the trial, with Epstein publicly apologizing to Edwards; other terms of the settlement were confidential.